ACCESS-NRI/schema/README.md

 ## Schema organisation

 All ACCESS-NRI schema should be under the `au.org.access-nri` top-level directory.
-In this way this schema repository could contains copies of schema it does not "own" but that were used within the organisation.
+In this way this schema repository could contain copies of schema it does not "own" but that were used within the organisation.

 Below the organisation top-level schema are organised by domain and purpose:
 ```